yankunm/Jeux/README.md

-# Jeux: Multithreaded Game Server in ANSI C
+# Jeux: Multithreaded CLI Game Server in C

+Title -
+Description -
+Why? -
+Quick Start -
+Usage -
+Contributing -

-## Introduction
+## Description

-The goal of this project is to become familiar with low-level POSIX threads, multi-threading safety, concurrency guarantees, and networking.
-The overall objective is to implement a simple game server that allows users to play each other in a two-player game and assigns them numerical "ratings" that reflect their performance relative to other players.

-### Takeaways

-* Have a basic understanding of socket programming
-* Understand thread execution, mutexes, and semaphores
-* Have an advanced understanding of POSIX threads
-* Have some insight into the design of concurrent data structures
-* Have enhanced my C programming abilities

-## The Jeux Game Server: Overview
+*"Jeux" means "games" in French.*

-"Jeux" is a simple implementation of a game server, which allows users to play each other in a two-player game.
-Since implementing the game itself is not our primary interest in this assignment, we have chosen to support a very simple game: tic-tac-toe.
+This is a low level implementation of a game server, which allows users to play each other in a **two-player game**.
+Since implementing the game itself is not my primary interest, I have chosen to support a very simple game: tic-tac-toe.
 However, the design of the server is such that it would be very easy to substitute a more interesting game, such as checkers or chess, and with a little bit of extension to the design it could support multiple types of games at once.

+## Quickstart

+## Usage

 Perhaps the easiest way to understand what the server does is to try it out.
-For this purpose, I have provided an executable (`demo/jeux`) for a completely implemented demonstration version of the server.
 Launch it using the following command:

 ```
 $ demo/jeux -p 3333